Tenant Satisfaction Measures

 There are lots of ways you can get in touch to share your feedback.
 Whether you want to compliment a member of our team or let us know we didn’t get it right, we love to hear from you.

-We received survey responses from 1,301 people.
-This includes 1,008 responses from people living in our rented homes, including retirement housing communities, and 293 responses from people living in shared ownership homes.
+We received survey responses from 1,287 people, of which 1,284 provided us with an overall satisfaction score.
+This includes 984 responses from people living in our rented homes, including retirement housing communities, and 303 responses from people living in shared ownership homes.

 All surveys were conducted over the phone.

 In most cases, yes it does.
 We want to make sure our survey results reflect the views of all types of residents.
-To do this, we compare the mix of people who responded with the mix of people living in our homes.
+To do this, we compare the mix of people who took part with the mix of people living in our homes.

-We don’t include groups that are too small (fewer than 5 expected responses), as the results wouldn’t be reliable.
+We don't include groups that are too small (e.g. fewer than 5 expected responses), as the results for very small groups are not reliable.

 No. Weighting is a statistical technique that can be used to update survey responses to better represent the wider community.
 We did not use weighting as we made sure we spoke to people from a wide range of ages, abilities, and backgrounds and believe no group was at a disadvantage through the random approach.